-We use three statistical tests to determine whether or not the hypothesis of normality for forward rates and zero coupon bond yields should be rejected at the 5% level: the Shapiro-Francia test, and the skew test, all of which are available in common statistical packages.
-The results of these tests are summarized in Table II:
+We use three statistical tests to determine whether or not the hypothesis of normality for forward rates and zero-coupon bond yields should be rejected at the 5% level: the Shapiro-Francia test, and the skew test, all of which are available in common statistical packages.
+The U.S. data history is now larger than the maximum number of observations suggested by these tests.
+In early work, when the sample size was smaller, the hypothesis of normality was rejected at each 91-day forward rate maturity date.
+We re-examine this hypothesis as needed using smaller samples from the full data set on a regular basis.